OlgaOMir/MechaCar_Statistical_Analysis/README.md

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
   Vehicle Length, Ground Clearance, and Vehicle Weight
 * Is the slope of the linear model considered to be zero?
-Why or why not?
+Why or why not? the intercept is very close to zero base on the calculations

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?